 Energy-Efficient: Non-Renewable vs. Natural Resources

-As a green architect, energy efficiency is a primary goal in building design.
+As a green architect, energy efficiency is a primary goal in green building design.
 Developing structures that derive their energy from natural sources – such as the sun, wind, and water – is extremely beneficial to the environment, protecting the ecosystem from pollution associated with non-renewable sources (such as oil and coal).
-An added benefit: non-renewable energy sources are not only toxic but costly, while their energy-efficient counterparts (such as solar paneling vs. traditional electricity) can save thousands over the lifetime costs of the infrastructure.
+An added benefit: non-renewable energy sources are not only toxic but costly, while their energy-efficient counterparts (such as solar energy vs. traditional electricity) can save thousands over the lifetime costs of the infrastructure.